zinic/crawl/core.md

 #### Standing Vertical Jump

-A character may make a standing jump vertically in meters equal to their strength modifier.
+A character may make a standing jump vertically in meters equal to half their strength modifier.

 A standing jump requires 1 action point and may be preformed as part of an ongoing movement action.
 For example, a character may move their entire movement to reach an obstacle.
-They may then choose to attempt jump up onto the obstacle at the cost of 1 action point.
+They may then choose to attempt to jump up onto the obstacle at the cost of 1 action point.

 The character may attempt a higher jump by performing a strength check.
 The strength check has a difficulty equal to the number of meters the character is attempting to jump over their standing vertical jump maximum multiplied by 10.

-For example, a character with a strength modifier of +2 can safely jump vertically 2 meters without making a check.
-If the character needs to make a standing vertical jump of 4 meters, they must successfully roll a strength check higher than 10 – 2 meters over the character’s maximum of 2 times 10.
+For example, a character with a strength modifier of +2 can safely jump vertically 1 meter without making a check.
+If the character needs to make a standing vertical jump of 3 meters, they must successfully roll a strength check higher than 20 – 2 meters over the character’s maximum of 1 meter times 10.

 #### Standing Forward Jump

-A character may make a standing jump forward in meters equal to their strength modifier.
+A character may make a standing jump forward in meters equal to half their strength modifier.

-A standing jump requires 1 action point and may not be performed as part of an ongoing movement action.
+A standing jump requires 1 action point and may be performed as part of an ongoing movement action.
 For example, a character may move their entire movement to reach an obstacle.
 They may then choose to attempt to jump over the obstacle at the cost of 1 action point.

 The character may attempt a longer jump by performing a strength check.
 The strength check has a difficulty equal to the number of meters the character is attempting to jump over their standing forward jump maximum multiplied by 5.

-For example, a character with a strength modifier of +2 can safely jump 2 meters without making a check.
-If the character needs to make a standing forward jump of 4 meters, they must successfully roll a strength check higher than 10 – 2 meters over the character’s maximum of 2 times 5.
+For example, a character with a strength modifier of +2 can safely jump 1 meters without making a check.
+If the character needs to make a standing forward jump of 3 meters, they must successfully roll a strength check higher than 10 – 2 meters over the character’s maximum of 1 times 5.

 #### Running Jump

 A character may make a running jump in meters equal to their strength modifier combined with their mobility modifier.
 A running jump costs 1 action point.
-In addition, a running jump requires 4 meters running start or 2 map cells and may be performed as part of an ongoing movement action.
+In addition, a running jump requires 2 map cells of movement and may be performed as part of an ongoing movement action.

-For example, a character may perform a full run to reach an obstacle.
-They may then choose to attempt to jump over the obstacle at the cost of 1 aciton point.
+For example, a character may move to reach an obstacle.
+They may then choose to attempt to perform a running jump over the obstacle at the cost of 1 aciton point.

 The character may attempt a longer running jump by performing a mobility check.
 The mobility check has a difficulty equal to the number of meters they are attempting to jump over their running jump maximum multiplied by 5.

-For example, a character with a strength modifier of positive +2 and a mobility modifier of +2 can safely make a running jump of 4 meters without making a check.
+For example, a character with a strength modifier of +2 and a mobility modifier of +2 can safely make a running jump of 4 meters without making a check.
 If the character needs to make a running jump of 6 meters, they must successfully roll a mobility check higher than 20 – 2 meters over the character’s maximum of 4 times 5.

 #### Perception